jackiechung1993/eyemovement/README.md

 # Eye Movement
 ## Description
 ### Showcase eyemovent with the cursor.
-Eyes will turn red upon click.
+Eyes will turn red upon click on the eye.
 ## Improvement
 ### Eyes turning red on click
 ## Roadmap